Michel-Louis Guérard des Lauriers: Biography

 Michel-Louis Guérard des Lauriers was born near Paris, France, on 25 October 1898.

 In 1921, he entered the Scuola Normale Superiore.
-He studies for two years in Rome, with Professor Tullio Levi-Civita.
+He studied for two years in Rome, with Professor Tullio Levi-Civita.
+He was a normalien and agrégé in mathematics.

 In 1925, he entered the Order of Preachers.
 He entered the Dominican novitiate of Amiens in 1927.
 He made his profession in 1930.

-He was a normalien and agrégé in mathematics.

 Priesthood

-On 29 July 1931, des Lauriers was ordained a priest.

 In 1933, he became a professor of philosophy at the Dominican school of theology Le Saulchoir, in Belgium.
 In 1940, he received a doctorate in mathematics with thesis Sur les systèmes différentiels du second ordre qui admettent un groupe continu fini de transformations.

-Under Pope Pius XII, he served as a professor at the Pontifical Lateran University in Rome.
+He served as a professor at the Pontifical Lateran University in Rome.
+Following the introduction of the New Order of Mass to replace the Traditional Latin Mass in 1969, Guérard des Lauriers was involved in writing the Short Critical Study of the Novus Ordo Missae, also known as the Ottaviani Intervention, named for Cardinal Alfredo Ottaviani.

-With the advent of the Second Vatican Council in the 1960s, des Lauriers became concerned with events taking place in the Catholic Church.
-He was the main intellectual force behind the famous critical study of the Mass of Paul VI (Novus Ordo Mass) called the Ottaviani Intervention, presented to Paul VI in October 1969.

-In 1979, worried about Archbishop Marcel Lefebvre and a possible deal with the Vatican among other things, des Lauriers wrote to Lefebvre warning him.

 Sedeprivationism

-Des Lauriers supported the belief that the current state of the papacy, based on Paul VI allegedly teaching heresy in the context of the Magisterium, was that Paul VI could not be a true pope, being only pope materially (papa materialiter) and not formally.
-This position known as the Thesis of Cassiciacum.
+Des Lauriers supported the belief that the current state of the papacy, based on Paul VI allegedly teaching heresy in the context of the Magisterium, was that Paul VI could not be a true pope, being only pope materially and not formally.
+This position is known as sedeprivationism or the "Thesis of Cassiciacum", which he first articulated in 1979 in an article entitled Le Séige apostolique est-il vacant? ("The Apostolic See: is it Vacant?").
+This addressed the question of sedevacantism which had been raised by the Mexican priest Fr.
+Joaquín Sáenz y Arriaga and his supporters some years earlier.

-Episcopacy
+Episcopacy and excommunication

-Des Lauriers further believed that the new rites of ordination and episcopal consecration (newest Pontificale Romanum, new forms by promulgation of 18 June 1968) promulgated by Paul VI were doubtfully valid (or even outright invalid) and therefore it was necessary to take action to secure a valid apostolic succession for the preservation of the (Latin Rite) Roman Catholic Church.
-Doctor Eberhard Heller and Doctor Kurt Hiller, German sedevacantists who were harboring Ngô Đình Thục (1897–1984), former archbishop of Huế, Vietnam, began discussions with des Lauriers, and after it was falsely reported that des Lauriers agreed to abate his sedeprivationism and adhere to the theoretical tenets of absolute/totalist sedevacantism, it was agreed that the archbishop would consecrate him a bishop.

-On 7 May 1981, after long consideration, des Lauriers was consecrated a bishop by Thuc in Toulon, France.
-He was thus excommunicated from the Catholic Church in March 1983 by Cardinal Joseph Ratzinger.
+On 7 May 1981, Guérard des Lauriers was privately consecrated a bishop in Toulon, France by Ngô Đình Thục, Titular Archbishop of Bulla Regia, a Vietnamese clergyman of the Roman Catholic Church who had begun to associate with sedevacantism.
+This was done without the permission of pope John Paul II (Karol Wojtyła), who Guérard des Lauriers did not recognise as fully pope.
+On 12 March 1983, the Vatican, through its representative Joseph Ratzinger, prefect of the Sacred Congregation for the Doctrine of the Faith published a notification that the bishops consecrated by Archbishop Thục without John Paul II's permission had incurred "ipso facto, excommunication most specially reserved to the Apostolic See".

-Des Lauriers consecrated two bishops: Günther Storck, a German, on 30 April 1984; Robert McKenna, an American, on 22 August 1986.
+Guérard des Lauriers nonetheless purported to consecrate two bishops: Günther Storck (a German) on 30 April 1984, and Robert McKenna (an American) on 22 August 1986.